 In addition to your words, pay attention to your tone of voice and body language.
 If you sound mocking or insincere, or include eye-rolls or wide-eyed looks, you sabotage your efforts.

 I saw the “rule of in” skillfully done when introducing a newcomer to a campus pastor.
-When the newcomer said he loved strategy board games, I cringed because I knew the pastor was an ex-football player who saw no value in non-physical games.
-However, he responded: “A lot of folks here play Settlers of Catan?
-Do you like that game?
-Let me introduce you to one of them.”
+When the newcomer said he loved strategy board games, I cringed.
+I thought this pastor would roll his eyes, because the pastor was an ex-football player who saw no value in non-physical games.

 Not only did he rule the newcomer in, he drew the newcomer further into the circle.